MowAlon/Saleforce-LWC-DeepRelatedList/README.md

 ## Instructions

 ### Title
-Set the title to whatever you want
+Set the title to whatever you want.
 <br><br>

 ### Icon Name